 Changes in lifestyle can help people with heart failure feel and function better.

 People who have heart failure should stay as physically fit as possible, even if they cannot exercise vigorously.
 People who have mild heart failure should follow an exercise program as prescribed by a doctor.
 People with more severe heart failure may need to exercise in a cardiovascular rehabilitation facility under the supervision of a trained attendant.

 Smoking damages blood vessels.
 Large amounts of alcohol can act as a direct toxin to the heart.
 Thus, smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
-Quitting smoking brings immediate health benefits that increase over time... read more and drinking alcohol can worsen heart failure and should be stopped.
+Quitting smoking brings immediate health benefits that increase over time... read more and drinking alcohol can worsen heart failure and should be stopped or at least minimized.